 Vendors not in compliance with the regulations to which your business is subject are a risk not only to the network but also to the reputation of your company.
 Being flagged for noncompliance carries hefty fines and possible legal consequences, and it reduces consumer confidence when customers realize their data isn’t as safe with you as they thought.

 Discuss your company’s compliance strategies with each vendor you wish to onboard, and look into their histories to find out if they’ve dealt with any compliance or security issues in the past.
 Evaluate certificates of compliance for relevant regulations so that you know your company will be in the clear should you choose to allow network access.

-According to CSO Online, security breaches related to vendor access cost businesses a total of $10 million in 2016.
+According to some statistics, about 60% of data breaches can be attributed to vendors and related vendor access incidents can cost businesses millions as evidenced by past vendor incidents.
 A strategic third-party onboarding process minimizes the risk of your business suffering loss from similar incidents.

 Onboarding should begin with an assessment of the potential risks associated with allowing a specific vendor to access your systems.
 It’s important to be as detailed as possible during the vetting process.
 Utilize all information available about each vendor to get a clear picture of how well they adhere to regulations.
 If their compliance and security measures check out, you can collect the information you need to add them to the system and allow for streamlined access.

 To keep company data safe, it’s essential to follow the same onboarding process for every vendor, every time.
 Implement monitoring solutions to track logins and system activity for all users, making use of modern technologies to detect potentially malicious activities.
 Train employees in all security measures relating to third-party access, including how to respond should monitoring software discover unauthorized activities.